 The state of Washington was one of those states with a larger number of outbound moves.
 Instead of moving to Washington, people were choosing to move out of this state and look for a new permanent address.
 That’s because thousands of Americans lost their jobs and had to relocate to more affordable places.
 And the Lone Star State was one of those places.

-- Alternative text: The skyline in Downtown Houston.
+- The skyline in Downtown Fort Worth.

 The distance between Washington and Texas is approximately 2,300 miles.
 Moving to Texas means getting used to new things.
 Both states are quite different in terms of culture and politics.
 They are also a bit different when it comes to gun laws (Washington is notably more strict than Texas on this topic).
 Even still, over 15,000 people moved from Washington to Texas in 2020 alone.

 In this article, we’re going to go over everything you need to know about both states, as well as explain in detail all things related to moving from Washington to Texas!

 How Much Does It Cost to Move From Washington to Texas?

 In order to move from Washington to Texas, the first thing you have to do is learn about the different types of moving services you can hire.
 You can always go with the easy way (hiring a mover and letting them do the work), but you can also choose to follow a different path.